carbon-language/carbon-lang/llvm/docs/GettingStartedVS.rst

 Common Problems
 ===============
-If you are having problems building or using LLVM, or if you have any other general questions about LLVM, please consult the `Frequently Asked Questions
+If you are having problems building or using LLVM, or if you have any other general questions about LLVM, please consult the :doc:`Frequently Asked Questions
-<FAQ.html>`_ page.
+<FAQ>` page.

 Links